boblzsurvivor-wq/Alliance-Information/index.md

 ## Mission

-We are a disciplined, coordinated alliance focused on strength, efficiency, and consistent growth.
+We are a coordinated alliance focused on growth, teamwork, and enjoying the game.

-Our goal is simple:
-- Win events
+We aim to be competitive, but **fun comes first**.
+A strong alliance is built on players who want to be here.

+---

+## ⚡ What We Value

-- Support our members
+- Support each other
-- Operate as a unified strategic team
+- Play smart
+- Stay active
+- Keep it fun

 ---